Ilyesbdlala/Distributed-Systems-Connected-Cars-/README.md

 ![DesignDoc](./VS_Praktikum_Design.png)
 ## Dockerfiles

-The files [sensor](sensor) and [centralcontrol](centralcontrol) are the docker files.
+The files [sensorfile](sensorfile) and [centralfile](centralfile) are the docker files.
 In these files, the Java projects are compiled in the first step and in the second step the jar is copied into a new container which is used for the execution.
 We follow the [Multi-Stage Builds](https://docs.docker.com/develop/develop-images/multistage-build/) Practice

 ## Docker-Compose

 The Central Control has 4 sensors Fuel Level, Kilometers travelled, Traffic state and Avg. speed.
-The Sensor type, IP and port are each configured in the compose file [docker-compose](docker-compose)
+The Sensor type, IP and port are each configured in the compose file [docker-compose](docker-compose.yml )

 ### How To - local build and run
 - `docker-compose -f docker-compose.yml build`